thelightdesigner/ScuffedWalls/README.md

 ScuffedWalls support for decomposed transformation types in collada has been dropped so to ensure proper parsing check that 'Matrix' is the selected transformation type.

 ![](https://github.com/thelightdesigner/ScuffedWalls/blob/main/Readme/animation.jpg)

+Sampling rate can be adjusted if the map file size becomes an issue.